DannyAndres/WhatsApp-Desktop-Dark-Mac/README.md

     bash whatsappDark.sh

-If ask for a password just put it and wait until you see a message with next text
+If the program asks for a password just put it and wait until you see a message with following text

     OK THANKS DONE

-This will extract Whatsapp's desktop app made with electron to his original files, then will edit the index.html file to add a class named "dark", thanks to the last Whatsapp web update this will change your interface to a dark mode one
+This will extract Whatsapp's desktop app, made with electron, to his original files, then will edit the index.html file to add a class named "dark", thanks to the last Whatsapp web update this will change your interface to a dark mode one

 All backup files will be call the same but with a ".bak" at the end